JackSzwergold/Writing/memories/Writing an Angry Letter to George Lucas.md

 ***

-*Writing an Angry Letter to George Lucas: Not Seeing Return of the Jedi for a Third Time (c) Copyright 2015 by Jack Szwergold.
+*Writing an Angry Letter to George Lucas: Not Seeing Return of the Jedi for a Third Time (c) Copyright 2015 by Jack Szwergold; written June 18, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*